-Actinic Keratoses are thought to affect 58 million people in the US.
-That is a staggering number.
+Actinic keratoses affects 58 million people in the US.
 Up to 10% of these lesions may become skin cancers.
 Most commonly they become squamous cell skin cancers, but occasionally they may become a basal cell skin cancer.
 It is for this reason that dermatologist recommend treatment of these lesions.

 Cryotherapy & Freezing

 The most common treatment for actinic keratoses is cryotherapy or freezing.
 This treats individual lesions.
 The advantage of this is that it is performed by a physician at the office.
-It is done quickly. the healing process lasts about 1 week.
-The disadvantage is that it only treats individual lesions not the entire area is treated.
+It is a quick procedure and the healing process lasts about 1 week.
+The disadvantage is that it only treats individual lesions not the entire area.
 Generally, the spots that are obvious are just the tip of the iceberg.
 There is usually more underlying damage than can be seen.
-There are other treatments which are more effective at targeting all the sun damage.